farrukharshad/tcp/README.md

 which you can get in another terminal / script or script.

 Use Case # 1
-There is a modified file in your current working directory is say ~/a/b/c/d/e/modified.file, which want to compare with the original file which you have downloaded at ~/Downloads.
+Suppose there is a modified file in your current working directory which is say ~/a/b/c/d/e/modified.file, that you want to compare with the original file which you have downloaded at ~/Downloads.
 In your current workind directory you will invoke

 tcp -c